chrisdobbins/Slack-Github-integration-POC/README.md

 * Create a new incoming webhook for your workspace [here](https://my.slack.com/services/new/incoming-webhook/)
 * Save the webhook URL.
 It will be necessary for the next step.
 5. In a different terminal, create an environment variable named `SLACK_URL` and set it to the wehbook URL.
 Without this environment variable, the app will fail.
 6. In the same terminal window, build and run the app like normal.
-Whenever you a release is created, the Slack channel(s) you chose will get a message with the version number.
+Whenever a release is created, the Slack channel(s) you chose will get a message with the version number.